-If you are thinking about neck lift surgery and would like to know if you meet the guidelines for the treatment, you should meet with a qualified plastic surgeon for a consultation.
+If you are a man thinking about neck lift surgery and would like to know if you meet the guidelines for the treatment, you should meet with a qualified plastic surgeon for a consultation.
 Some of the ideal candidates include men, 40 to 80 years of age, who wish to improve their appearance:

 - Double or triple chin – fat under the chin

 - Excess neck fat